-I recently received my PhD from the Machine Learning Department and the Center for the Neural Basis of Cognition at Carnegie Mellon University.
+I received my PhD from the Machine Learning Department and the Center for the Neural Basis of Cognition at Carnegie Mellon University.
 I was a member of the Brain Image Analyis Group led by Tom Mitchell.

 I use functional Magnetic Resonance Imaging (fMRI) and Magnetoencephalography (MEG) to investigate how the brain represents the meaning of words, sentences and stories.